Before you bring your new pet home, make sure they'll suit your budget and lifestyle.

 - cost you more in dog-sitting

-- cause problems with your landlord or neighbours
+- cause noise problems with your landlord or neighbours

-There are simple ways to cut the cost of pet ownership while keeping your pet happy and healthy.
+Here's how to cut costs while keeping your pet happy and healthy.

-Regular exercise, a good diet and dental care are vital to your pet's health and happiness.
-It will also save you a lot in vet bills.
+Regular exercise, a good diet and dental care are vital to your pet's health and wellbeing.
+These things will also save on vet bills.

-If you can't take your furry friend with you, ask a friend to pet-sit in your home.
+If you can't take your pet with you, ask a friend to pet-sit in your home.
 It's cheaper than a kennel or cattery and more comfortable for your pet.

-Wash your dog yourself and learn how to trim its fur and nails.
-They won't mind if you give them a bad haircut, and you'll save on grooming costs.
+Also wash your dog yourself.
+Look at online videos to learn how to trim their fur and nails.
+They won't mind if their haircut's not perfect, and you'll save on grooming costs.